polhenarejos/picokeys-docs/docs/picokeyapp/quickstart.md

 # Quick start

-This guide walks through a **typical first-time workflow** using PicoKeyApp, from connecting a device to having it commissioned and ready for use.
+This guide walks through a **typical first-time workflow** using PicoKey App, from connecting a device to having it commissioned and ready for use.

 No prior configuration is assumed.